What is a Nuisance?

 Application of the doctrine of nuisance requires a balancing of rights, interests, and convenience.

-In Washington, there are two sets of statutes that deal with nuisances: Chapter 7.48 RCW pertains to civil procedures for abating nuisances and Chapter 9.66 RCW pertains to criminal procedures for abating nuisances.
-The following are the statutory definitions of nuisances from these chapters:
+In Washington, there are two sets of statutes that deal with nuisances.
+Chapter 7.48 RCW pertains to civil procedures for abating nuisances, and chapter 9.66 RCW pertains to criminal procedures for abating nuisances.

 Nuisance consists in unlawfully doing an act, or omitting to perform a duty, which act or omission either annoys, injures or endangers the comfort, repose, health or safety of others, offends decency, or unlawfully interferes with, obstructs or tends to obstruct, or render dangerous for passage, any lake or navigable river, bay, stream, canal or basin, or any public park, square, street or highway; or in any way renders other persons insecure in life, or in the use of property.
-(Note to reader --RCW 7.48.120 has not been amended since 1881.)
+[Note: this statute has not been amended since 1881.]

 A public nuisance is a crime against the order and economy of the state.
 Every place: